tonethar/IGME-430-Spring-2021/projects/project-1.md

 XX) Not meeting the [Development Requirements](#development-requirements) above  (-10% each)

+XX) Used express or similar framework (-100%)

-XX) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point (-50%)
+XX) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point (-100%)